Iraq national football team: 2019 AFC Asian Cup: Defeat to the eventual champions

-2019 AFC Asian Cup

-The 2019 Asian Cup draw put Iraq in Group D, with Iran, Vietnam, and Yemen.
+The 2019 AFC Asian Cup draw put Iraq in Group D, with Iran, Vietnam, and Yemen.

 On 3 September 2018, Srečko Katanec was appointed as head coach on a three-year contract to lead Iraq in the 2019 AFC Asian Cup and 2022 FIFA World Cup qualification.

 Their first match took place on 8 January 2019 against Vietnam and ended in a 3–2 victory for Iraq.
 Their second match against Yemen on January 12 ended in a 3–0 victory, with goals coming from Mohanad Ali, Bashar Resan, and Alaa Abbas.
 In their final group game, Iraq faced Iran on January 16, resulting in a 0–0 draw.
 With these performances, Iraq finished second in Group D and advanced to the knockout stage.

 In the Round of 16, Iraq faced Qatar.
 Despite their efforts, Iraq suffered a 1–0 defeat, with Bassam Al-Rawi scoring the only goal, ending their journey in the tournament.
 Qatar later won the tournament.

-2020s
+2020s – Recent history

-2022 FIFA World Cup qualification

-Iraq participated in the second round of the Asian qualifiers.
+Iraq participated in the second round of the Asian qualifiers for the 2022 FIFA World Cup.
 They were placed in Group C alongside Bahrain, Iran, Cambodia, and Hong Kong and reached the final round with five wins from eight matches including a 2–1 victory against Iran.

 Iraq went 19 consecutive matches without losing between 2019 and 2021 and moved up from 89th to 68th in the FIFA rankings during Katanec's tenure.
 Katanec departed in July 2021 after six months of unpaid wages and filed a complaint with FIFA.

 On 31 July 2021, Dutchman Dick Advocaat was appointed head coach of Iraq.
 Under Advocaat, Iraq made to a slow start to the final round of World Cup Qualifiers, drawing four games and losing two, and on 21 November 2021, Advocaat resigned. Željko Petrović took charge of the team for the 2021 FIFA Arab Cup, where Iraq were eliminated from the group stage.
 Petrović was sacked after two further winless qualifying games and Abdul-Ghani Shahad was appointed as an interim manager, but Iraq were eliminated after finishing fourth in the group.

-2023 AFC Asian Cup

-Iraq was drawn in Group D, with Japan, Vietnam, and Indonesia.
-On 15 January 2024, Iraq overcame Indonesia 3–1.
-Four days later, Iraq created the biggest shock in the tournament, stunning Japan (who had been undefeated in the last 11 matches) by beating them 2–1 in the second group match to ensure first place in the group; both Iraq goals were scored by Aymen Hussein.
-With the outcome confirmed, Iraq largely rotated their squad on the final match against Vietnam, and ended up triumphant 3–2 to make history by earning a perfect record of nine points.
-However, Iraq suffered a shock defeat in the Round of 16, losing 2–3 to Jordan to exit the tournament.
-The result was controversial due to a second yellow card shown to Aymen Hussein by the referee for his celebration after he had scored to take a 2–1 lead.